Writing is an art that people of every age must grip. In this article, the importance of writing skills for students and writers has been discussed.

-Even the plays of the Elizabethan age receive appreciation today on the basis of written texts preserved as great works of literary giants.
-From the first scratch of a schoolchild to the composition of scientific theories and research theses, we have written material in some of the other forms.
+Even the plays of the Elizabethan age receive appreciation today based on written texts preserved as great works of literary giants.
+From the first scratch of a schoolchild to the composition of scientific theories and research theses, we have written material in some other forms.

-To give a proper definition of the word ‘write’ is not an easy task.
-However, we shall take some sort of explanation of this term.
+Giving a proper definition of the word ‘write’ is not easy.
+However, we shall take some explanation of this term.

 Explanation of term Writing Skill:

-According to Oxford Advanced Learner’s Dictionary, the word ‘write’ means, “to make letters or numbers on a surface, especially using a pen or pencil”.
+Oxford Advanced Learner’s Dictionary defines the word ‘write’ as “to make letters or numbers on a surface, especially using a pen or pencil.”

 Use of graphic symbols in Writing:

-When we write, we use graphic symbols, that is letters or combinations of letters that relate to the sounds we make when we speak.
-Writing can be the act of forming those graphic symbols making marks on a flat surface of some kind.
-Just as speech is more than the production of sounds, writing is much more than the production of graphic symbols.
+When we write, we use graphic symbols or combinations of letters that relate to the sounds we make when we speak.
+Writing can be the act of forming those graphic symbols making marks on a flat surface.
+Just as speech is more than the production of sounds, Writing is much more than the production of graphic symbols.

 The symbols have to be arranged, according to certain conventions, to form words, and words have to be arranged to form sentences keeping in view the syntax rules.